board Candidates [2026-2027]

 James graduated from UVA’s McIntire School of Commerce in 2017 with concentrations in Finance, Management, and Real Estate.
 While at UVA, James served as the player-coach for the Men’s Club Lacrosse team and treasurer for the Chi Phi fraternity.
 James lives in New York City where he is working on his startup, Hyde Belt Company, a clothing accessory e-commerce brand focused on belts.
 James also works in Real Estate for ASG Equities, a family office investment firm.
 James enjoys sailing, water sports, and DIY projects (candle making, furniture woodworking, etc) and he also serves on the planning committee for the Hoos in Entrepreneurship Community of Interest.

-Born and raised in New York City, James ended up at UVA on a whim and with some coercion from the Eyjafjallajökull volcano in Iceland (it’s a long story).
+Born and raised in New York City, James ended up at UVA on a whim and some coercion from the Eyjafjallajökull volcano in Iceland (it’s a long story).
 By time he graduated in 2014, James majored in Mathematics with a financial mathematics concentration, volunteered regularly as an EMT/Ambulance Driver for the Charlottesville-Albemarle Rescue Squad, worked as a Resident Advisor in first year dorms, and discovered his love of dancing through the Ballroom Dance and University Salsa Clubs.
-James has worked at AIG since graduating and is currently a part of their Mergers & Acquisitions Insurance group as an M&A Underwriter.
-His interests include Film, Television, Performing Arts, Literature, Social Dancing, MMA, F1, and Comedy.
-In 2023, James decided he wanted to be more involved in the Virginia Club of New York and is now an active member of the Book Club and Events Committee, respectively.
-Although he can be seen at many different Club events throughout the year, his favorite seasonal event has been volunteering for the NYC Marathon.

 John graduated from the School of Architecture in 1992 and has been a resident of New York and active member of the Club over the years since moving to the city in 1999 to get his MBA from NYU’s Stern School of Business – all the while staying in close contact with fellow Wahoos from his home base in Chelsea – including his soon to graduate nephew with a double-major – Art & Engineering.